martinber/noaa-apt/docs/guide.md

 - For satellite tracking I use gpredict.
 Otherwise I use the Heavens-Above Android App/Website.

+- You don't have to compensate doppler shift.

 - For NOAA, first I record a WAV file on GQRX using the following settings.
 I don't know if these are the best settings, but it should work.